seyedb/tree-ops/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

 Use trees and graphs to:
-* Search for a given word in a text file;
+* search for a given word in a text file;
-* Solve a constrained binary quadratic optimization problem
+* solve a constrained binary quadratic optimization problem;

 more to come ...